The Candy Candy Manga

 paperback edition (October,1975 -- March,1979)

 Kodansha also published a large 2-volume carton cover "favorite book" (愛蔵版) KCDX edition set in 1988 with a 2-page colored illustration spread by Igarashi in each volume.
 It was then followed by a 5-volume hardcover "special" (特装版) edition in 1992 that also carried a colored illustration by Igarashi in the first page of each book.
-Between 1993 and 1996, a 20-volume supplement paperback edition was published by Kodansha's sister company Euphoric Kodansha (るんるん-講談社).
+Between May, 1993 and July, 1996, a 20-volume supplement paperback edition was published every 2 months by Kodansha's sister company Euphoric Kodansha (るんるん-講談社).

 Candy Candy Manga (carton cover) "favorite book" (愛蔵版) KCDX Edition (December 6, 1988)

 Candy Candy Manga hardcover "special" (特装版) Edition (May 25, 1992)